hisubram/mobilefoundation/ios_jsonstore.md

 {: #advanced-usage }
 ### Security
 {: #security }
 You can secure all the collections in a store by passing a `JSONStoreOpenOptions` object with a password to the `openCollections` function.
-If no password is passed, the documents of all the collections in the store are not encrypted.
+If no password is passed, the documents of all the collections in the store aren’t encrypted.

 Some security metadata is stored in the keychain (iOS).
 The store is encrypted with a 256-bit Advanced Encryption Standard (AES) key.
 All keys are strengthened with Password-Based Key Derivation Function 2 (PBKDF2).

 Use `closeAllCollections` to lock access to all the collections until you call `openCollections` again.
-If you think of `openCollections` as a login function you can think of `closeAllCollections` as the corresponding logout function.
+If you think of `openCollections` as a login function, you can think of `closeAllCollections` as the corresponding logout function.

 Use `changeCurrentPassword` to change the password.